 Adam Hyman (Executive Director) is currently Executive Director and Programmer for Los Angeles Filmforum, serving those roles since 2003.
 He was Project Supervisor and co-programmer for Filmforum’s Pacific Standard Time project, Alternative Projections: Experimental Film in Los Angeles, 1945-1980.
 Together with David James, he edited the resulting book.
 A native Angeleno, he has been a documentary filmmaker for the past eighteen years, producing and/or writing a variety of historical and archaeological documentaries that have aired on the History Channel, the Learning Channel, the Travel Channel, and others.
 He co-produced the Oscar-nominated documentary "Operation Homecoming: Writing the Wartime Experience," the PBS version of which won two Emmys.
 He co-produced “Worse Than War,” a documentary on genocide globally, which premieres on PBS in April 2010.
 He has an MFA in Film Production from the University of Southern California School of Cinema-Television.

 Becca Keating (Vice-President) is a fundraising and grant writing professional based in Los Angeles, with a focus on film and art organizations.
+She works at Sundance Institute as the Assistant Director of Individual Giving.
 From 2009 to 2013, she worked for the Ann Arbor Film Festival as a development director and grant writer.
-She currently works at the Art Center College of Design as Director for Annual Giving.

 Alison Kozberg is a writer and researcher specializing in the history art institutions and experimental media.
 She is currently Project Advisor and Curator for Ism, Ism, Ism: Experimental Film in Latin America, Filmforum’s contribution to Pacific Standard Time: Los Angeles/Latin America.
 She was previously Head Researcher for Filmforum’s major exhibition and research project Alternative Projections: Experimental Film in Los Angeles 1945-1980.
 She has worked in arts management and programming since 2006, including at the Getty Research Institute on its project Art on Screen.
 She holds an MA in Critical Studies in the Cinematic Arts from the University of Southern California.